vmarkk/Stopwatch/README.md

 - Move to the project folder by typing "**cd/Desktop/Stopwatch**"
 - Press enter button
 - Type "pod install"
-- Press enter, wait for the pod install process to end
+- Press enter and wait for the pod install process to end
 - Close terminal